TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 </details>

 ## More Robust Tools To The Rescue
-Tools like [ESPHome Web Tool](https://web.esphome.io/) do not work for some *USB configurations* and produce communications errors (like *failed to initialize*).
-When you are affected by this, switch to more robust tools like [Adafruit ESP Tool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/).

-It works reliably with *ESP32 S2 Mini* and many other similarly affected microcontroller boards and runs right inside your browser, just like [ESPHome Web Tools](https://web.esphome.io/).
-Both tools use the same *web serial* connection inside the browser.
-They both require a compatible browser, i.e. *Chrome*.
+[Adafruit ESP Tool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/) works reliably with *ESP32 S2 Mini* and many other similarly affected microcontroller boards.
+It runs right inside your browser, just like [ESPHome Web Tools](https://web.esphome.io/): both tools use the same *web serial* connection inside the browser and require a compatible browser, i.e. *Chrome*.
 Once connected to a microcontroller, this is what the tools look like:

 <img src="images/esphome_adafruit_flasher.png" width="100%" height="100%" />